Who Pays Closing Costs: Buyer Or Seller?

-In this article, we’ll discuss all aspects of paying closing costs to guide you through the journey to the closing table.
+Let’s discuss the key aspects of paying closing costs so you’ll know what to expect when you arrive at the closing table.

 Although buyers and sellers generally split closing costs, some localities have developed their own customs and practices about how to split closing costs.
-Be sure to discuss what closing costs look like with your real estate agent early in the home buying process, which may help you negotiate seller concessions.
-We’ll give you some tips about that later.
+Be sure to get with your real estate agent early in the home buying process to discuss what closing costs will look like.
+Knowing this can help you negotiate seller concessions, which we’ll discuss later.

 See What You Qualify For